 - Are you learning the known Feature limitations that may affect your work?

-- Are you searching out a work-around before the limitation becomes a crisis?
+- Are you searching out work-arounds before a limitation becomes a crisis?

-- Do you reassess after new releases, service packs, or productivity pack enhancements?
+- Do you reassess after new releases, updates, or productivity pack enhancements?

 - Have CAD-based or old expectations generated some false limitations?